0xwal/dsyncro/README.md

 ## Motivation

-* I wanted a way to update values in FiveM server side and the effect should be carried out to

-  client without creating an event in both client/server to just synchronize the data

-* I wanted a way to update values in FiveM server side and the effect should be carried out to

-  client without creating an event in both client/server to just synchronize the data
+* I wanted a way to update values in FiveM server side and the effect should be carried out to client without creating an event in both client/server to just synchronize the data.
+* I want to have the ability to encapsulate logic for accessors and mutators to transform value on setting/getting them.
+* I want the table to be smart and aware of my needs/logic.

 ## Features